np-armstrong/np-armstrong/README.md

   - Data Mining & Informatics
   - Web Technologies
   - Concepts and Technologies of AI
-  - Dissertation - A study into the security risks involved in AI assisted web development
+  - Dissertation (Currently working towards publishing the research in an academic journal)

 - 👀 I’m interested in ...
   - Mobile Application Development